serialport/website/docs/api-stream.md

 ```typescript
 SerialPort.list(): Promise<PortInfo[]>
 ```
 Retrieves a list of available serial ports with metadata.
-Only the `path` is guaranteed.
-If unavailable the other fields will be undefined.
+Only the `path` is guaranteed (other fields will be undefined if unavailable).
 The `path` is either the path or an identifier (eg `COM1`) used to open the SerialPort.

 The `SerialPort` class delegates this function to the provided `Binding` on [`SerialPort.Binding`](#serialportbinding-binding).

 We make an effort to identify the hardware attached and have consistent results between systems.
 Linux and OS X are mostly consistent.
-Windows relies on 3rd party device drivers for the information and is unable to guarantee the information.
-On windows If you have a USB connected device can we provide a serial number otherwise it will be `undefined`.
+Windows relies on 3rd-party device drivers for this information and is unable to guarantee the accuracy.
+If you have a USB-connected device, we provide a serial number - otherwise it will be `undefined`.
 The `pnpId` and `locationId` are not the same or present on all systems.
 The examples below were run with the same Arduino Uno.

 :::note
-In `serialport@8` and `@serialport/bindings@3` We renamed `PortInfo.comName` to `PortInfo.path` if you use comName you'll get a warning until the next major release.
+In `serialport@8` and `@serialport/bindings@3` we renamed `PortInfo.comName` to `PortInfo.path`.
+If you use comName you'll get a warning until the next major release.
 :::

 ```js